-Dr. Patel earned his bachelor of science at Pennsylvania State University and subsequently received his medical degree from Jefferson Medical College, where he graduated summa cum laude and was awarded membership in Alpha Omega Alpha (AOA) and the Gold Humanism Honor Society (GHHS).
-He completed his internship and residency at the Hospital of the University of Pennsylvania before beginning his fellowship training in the Vatche and Tamar Manoukian Division of Digestive Diseases at UCLA in 2014.
+Dr. Patel earned his bachelor of science at Pennsylvania State University and received his medical degree from Jefferson Medical College, where he graduated summa cum laude and was awarded membership in Alpha Omega Alpha (AOA) and the Gold Humanism Honor Society (GHHS).
+He completed his internship and residency at the Hospital of the University of Pennsylvania before beginning his fellowship training at the Vatche and Tamar Manoukian Division of Digestive Diseases at UCLA in 2014.

 During fellowship, Dr. Patel joined the UCLA Specialty Training and Advanced Research (STAR) and the NRSA (National Research Service Award) T32 Primary Care Research Fellowship programs through the Department of Medicine.
 This support allowed him to complete a PhD in health policy and management through the Fielding School of Public Health at UCLA in 2020.
 His thesis focused on describing advance care planning in patients with decompensated cirrhosis at liver transplant centers.
 Dr. Patel also completed additional clinical training in transplant hepatology at the Icahn School of Medicine at Mount Sinai from 2018 to 2019.
 During this year, he was awarded the opportunity to serve as a visiting scholar at the Hastings Center.
 In 2020, Dr. Patel joined the faculty at the UCLA Vatche and Tamar Manoukian Division of Digestive Diseases as an assistant clinical professor of medicine.